 Dr. Swenson holds degrees from Minnesota State University (BM), the University of North Carolina at Greensboro (MM), and the University of Oklahoma (PhD).
 He has also studied at the State University of New York at Stony Brook and the University of Cincinnati College Conservatory of Music.
-His primary teachers include Jane Magrath, Barbara Fast, Howard Lubin, John Salmon, Olga Gross, and Nancy Harris.
+His primary teachers include Jane Magrath (editor of many piano music collections), Barbara Fast, Howard Lubin, John Salmon, Olga Gross, and Nancy Harris.

-Other areas of interest and research include the art of practicing, teaching composition and creativity, partner lesson pedagogy, and keyboard ensemble literature.
+Other areas of interest and research include keyboard technique from the beginning, the art of practicing, composition and creativity, and partner lesson pedagogy.

-As a hobbyist composer, Dr. Swenson has a number of completed works which can be found on www.thomasswenson.com.
-Additional music can be heard on CD’s and other websites.
+As a hobbyist composer, Dr. Swenson has a number of completed works, mostly for church use.
 He can be reached at email@example.com.

 JANICE WELLS, piano faculty member and Master Teacher at The Music Academy of North Carolina, earned her Master of Music degree in Piano from the University of Cincinnati College-Conservatory of Music, and her Bachelor of Music degree in Piano from Newberry College.
 She has taught private and class piano since 1990, and enjoys teaching Suzuki-style lessons for young beginners.
 She is also an active freelance accompanist in the Triad area.
 Janice began teaching at MANC in 2002.
 She was a recipient of the 2004 Mary Elizabeth King Brown Teaching Excellence Award.
 She can be reached at firstname.lastname@example.org.

-CHRISTY WISUTHSERIWONG, Master Teacher and Chair of the Piano Department, has been teaching at the Music Academy of North Carolina since 2006.
+DR. CHRISTY WISUTHSERIWONG, Master Teacher, has been teaching at the Music Academy of North Carolina since 2006.
 She received her Bachelor’s of Music in piano performance and pedagogy at Meredith College in Raleigh and studied Collaborative Piano at the University of North Carolina at Greensboro, where she earned her Master’s of Music in 2001 and Doctor of Musical Arts in 2011.
 Christy is a member of NCMTA and is active in the musical life of the Triad area.
-From 2009-2012, she was an adjunct faculty member in the music department at Guilford College in Greensboro.
+She currently works as a staff accompanist at Elon University, and is the accompanist for Bel Canto Company.
+From 2009-2012, she taught piano and accompanied students at at Guilford College in Greensboro.
 Christy has been an accompanist for the American Singers’ Opera Project in Winston-Salem, the Greensboro Opera Company, NC-NATS auditions, Community Theatre of Greensboro, and the Cello Competition and Vocal Festival at MANC.
 She has worked frequently as an accompanist for the UNCG Opera Theatre Department, playing for the Opera Tour to the Schools and the North Carolina premiere of Mark Adamo’s Little Women, among other shows.
 She has performed chamber music recitals as a guest artist at various schools around the country, including Elon University, Furman University, Duquesne University, and Ball State University.
 In the summer of 2006, Christy participated in the Summer Piano Pedagogy Institute at the Longy School of Music in Cambridge, MA.
 Internationally, Christy attended the opera performance and language study program Oberlin in Italy in 2001 and the University of Miami Frost School of Music German lieder program for singers and pianists in Salzburg, Austriain 2007.
 Christy was a recipient of the Mary Elizabeth King Brown Teaching Excellence Award for 2008-2009.
 She can be reached at email@example.com.